 Defect Waste – Workers seen heading to the scrap bin with tubs full of rejected parts.

-Without a camera system to give you hard evidence, Tim Wood will continue wreaking havoc at your plant.
+Without a camera system for process improvement to give you hard evidence, Tim Wood will continue wreaking havoc at your plant.
 To get more information on how we can help bring some accountability to your plant, call us today or fill out our online request form and we can help you in eliminating Tim Wood with security cameras.

 Want to share this story on social media?
 Use these hashtags! #ManufacturingMonday #Security #Surveillance